Home » Appraisal » Licensing » North Carolina » Requirements

 Should I get my North Carolina appraiser license?

-Start by finishing 79 hours of required education at your own pace and find a Certified Residential or Certified General Appraiser for supervision and training.
+Ready to start your journey to become an appraiser in North Carolina?
+The first step, becoming a Registered Trainee, can be done in as little as a few weeks or months.
+Start by finishing 79 hours of required education at your own pace and finding a Certified Supervisory Appraiser who will oversee your training.
 You can handle both tasks at once to streamline the process.
 Once completed, you can submit your application and undergo a background check for approval.

 You will just need to submit a letter of good standing from the appraiser licensing board of your former state, issued under seal within 30 days of the date you applied for your license in that state if you aren’t active on the Appraisal Subcommittee’s National Registry.

-You also need to complete the Consent to Service of Process and Pleadings form and the Affidavit of Residency form if you aren’t a North Carolina resident.
+You will also need to complete the Consent to Service of Process and Pleadings form and the Affidavit of Residency form if you aren’t a North Carolina resident.

-Further, you need to either send a copy of your most recent criminal background check performed for whichever state where you are licensed, or obtain a background check from CastleBranch.
+Furthermore, you’ll need to either send a copy of your most recent criminal background check performed for the state in which you are licensed, or obtain a background check from CastleBranch.
+Your background check will need to be dated to within 60 days of your application.

-Your background check will need to be dated to within 60 days of your application .
-Mail these items to the Appraisal Board office for processing.
+Mail these items to the NC Appraisal Board office for processing.
 After this, you will be issued a North Carolina appraisal license via mail.

 Helpful resources: